Sequentially Optimal Pricing under Informational Robustness: Model

-If the buyer purchases at some time $s$ at a price of $p_{s}$, then from the perspective of time $t < s$ the seller obtains payoff $\delta^{s-t}p_{s}$.
-Thus, the seller's pricing strategy is sequentially rational given $\mu$ if, for all $t$ and $h_{S}^{t}$, the seller chooses $\gamma_{t}(h_{S}^{t})$ to maximize the expectation of:
+If the buyer purchases at some time $s$ at price $p_{s}$, then from the perspective of time $t<s$ the seller obtains payoff $\delta^{\,s-t} p_{s}$.
+The seller’s pricing strategy is \emph{sequentially rational} given $\mu$ if, at every $h_{S}^{t}$, the action prescribed by $\sigma$ maximizes the seller’s expected continuation payoff conditional on reaching $h_{S}^{t}$:

-where we recall that $d_{t} \in \{0,1\}$ denotes the buyer decision at time $t$.
-At this point, we pause again and note that so far, all that matters for determining the seller's optimal choice at time $t$ is the distribution over $h_{S}^{s}$ and $h_{B}^{s}$ given $h_{S}^{t}$, for $s>t$.
-To close the model, a Bayesian approach would require us to specify a distribution over the information arrival process as a function of $h_{S}^{t}$ and $h_{B}^{t}$, subject to restrictions associated with update.

-Instead, we impose the following requirement, the substance of our approach: We say an information arrival process is \emph{sequentially worst-case given $\mu$} if, for all $t$, the following expression is maximized over the choice of $S_{t}(h_{N}^{t}), I_{t}(h_{N}^{t})$.

-Note that $S_{t}(h_{N}^{t})$ and $I_{t}(h_{N}^{t})$ influence this expression by influencing the probability distribution over $h_{B}^{s}$, for $s \geq t$ (as well as, of course, the corresponding decision that the buyer finds optimal).
-Note that, though nature maximizes the negative of the seller's payoff, this is a three player interaction (due to the presence of the buyer), and thus strictly speaking is not zero-sum.

-As is standard in the literature on the Coase conjecture, we will impose one further restriction on the equilibrium, namely that it satisfies a stationarity requirement: Note that, given a sequence of information structures $IS^{t}=(I_{1}, I_{2}, \ldots, I_{t})$ and signal history $s^{t}=(s_{1}, \ldots, s_{t})$, we can compute the conditional distribution over the buyer's value, $F_{s^{t}} \in \Delta([\underline{v},\overline{v}])$, using this (and no other) information.
-Furthermore, given an information arrival process, the seller's belief over possible $F_{s^{t}}$ will be common knowledge (due to our assumption of public information).
-We will say a candidate equilibrium profile is \emph{stationary} if the price at time $t$ depends only on the (public) probability distribution over the buyer's value distribution $\phi \in \Delta(\Delta([\underline{v}, \overline{v}]))$, and if the buyer's acceptance decision depends only on $\phi,s^{t}$ and $p_{t}$.